 5.2 King of the Hill (Jody Trophies) – Saturday and Sunday:

-There will be five open practice runs on Saturday for all classes followed by the first two qualifying runs.
-Sunday will commence with a warm-up run followed by a further four qualifying runs for all competitors.
-The fastest three competitors from each class, as determined by the fastest times from the six qualifying runs, will go through to the respective class finals in the form of single run shoot-outs to determine 1, 2 & 3 in each class.
+There will be four open practice runs on Saturday for all classes followed by the first three qualifying runs.
+Sunday will commence with a warm-up run followed by a further three qualifying runs for all competitors.
+The fastest three competitors from each class, as determined by the fastest times from the qualifying runs, will go through to the respective class finals in the form of single run shoot-outs to determine 1, 2 & 3 in each class.